dsebastien/dsebastien/README.md

 #### About me...

-I’m Sébastien Dubois, a thirty-something Belgian geek.
+I’m Sébastien Dubois, a thirty-something Belgian author, CTO, geek, parent, gamer.

+I write quite a lot [on Medium](https://medium.com/@dsebastien) and I was also crazy enough to write [a book about the wonderful TypeScript programming language](https://www.amazon.com/Learn-TypeScript-Building-Applications-understanding/dp/1789615860/).

 I’m an IT guy at heart and am very passionate about: software development/design/architecture, the open web, free and open source software.. but I also have other passions such as photography, board games, piano, and errr… well many other things that I don’t have time for ;-)

-I was crazy enough to write [a book about the wonderful TypeScript programming language](https://www.amazon.com/Learn-TypeScript-Building-Applications-understanding/dp/1789615860/).

 I'm also the owner of a Belgian IT consultancy firm called [DeveloPassion](https://www.developassion.be/).